Jack-Middleton/DevOps_Practical_Project/README.md

 # DevOps_Practical_Project

-This is a placeholder readme for the time being.
+## This repo contains the deliverable for QA's DevOps Practical Project.